Sunday, 27 July 2025

 Burn-in sample

-This initial segment is known as the burn-in sample and is removed to exclude early draws that are less representative of the target distribution.
+This initial segment, known as the burn-in sample, is removed to exclude early draws that are less representative of the target distribution.
 By doing so, we reduce the potential bias in Monte Carlo estimates derived from the MCMC sample, as the retained values are more likely to come from distributions that closely approximate the target distribution.

 We can perform the MCMC diagnostics to select an appropriate burn-in length.